NikolasKotsikos/tabletopready/README.md

 <img src="readme/media/palette.png">

-- The #333333 dark shade of grey has been used for the main background throughout the site with #343a40 as a cooler and lighter grey to add aesthetic variation.
+- The #333333 dark shade of grey has been used for the main background throughout the site with #343a40 as a cooler and lighter grey to add aesthetic variation and allow for better contrast.

-- Default Bootstrap white (#fff) was used as a background for the navbar as well as the colour of various UI buttons throughout the site.
+- Default white (#fff) was used as a background for the navbar as well as the colour of various UI buttons throughout the site.

+- Default black (#000) was used as the background colour for action buttons and as the text colour throughout the site.

 - The #fafafa shade of white has been used as a background for cards and forms throughout the app.

 - The #7ab648 shade of green has been used as the accent colour for title text throughout the website, as well as the color of more prominent callouts and buttons.

-- I decided on this neutral colour scheme as the colours allow the images in the site to stand out more, with images being central to the app's function and presentation.
+- I decided on this neutral colour scheme as the colours allow the images in the site to stand out more.

 **Typography**

 - The main font used throughout the site is 'Lato' which belongs to the sans-serif typeface family.
-The font is clean and elegant, making it a good choice for web design.
+The font is clean and elegant, making it in my opinion a good choice for web design.

 - I have used the 'Julius Sans One' font to create the 'Tabletop-READY' logo as it pairs well with my overall branding.
 Moreover it has been used as the font for titles and fonts around the site.

 **Logo Design**